 }

-All the programming in this tutorial, including HTML, CSS, and JavaScript will occur in the src/App.svelte
+Following Svelte patterns, all the following code (including HTML, CSS, and JavaScript) will occur in the src/App.svelte

 file.
 Open this file.